Kuuuube/osu_CollectionConverter/README.md

 ### Input

-The relative or absolute file path for the input file.
+The relative or absolute file path for the input file or folder.

 ### Output

-The relative or absolute file path for the output file.
+The relative or absolute file path for the output file or folder.

 ### Input Format

-The format of the input file.
+The format of the input file or folder.

 `1`: DB (osu! collection format)